zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 We have a few drawbacks of our experiment though: we probably didn't train the agent long enough, so the result is not stable or converging yet.
 And also, we were doing the experiment on the grid setup only.
-Where the distribution of the symbols are regular, but not a random distribution.
+Where the distribution of the symbols are regular, but not a random distribution to make our method more generalized.

 ### Slide 23